Church Volunteering

 Worship

-• Worship Teams and Vocal Ensembles: Leading on instruments and vocal mics one-to-a-part requires skill and a heart for God.
+- Worship Teams and Vocal Ensembles: Leading on instruments and vocal mics one-to-a-part requires skill and a heart for God.
 Assigned groups rehearse on a Wednesday or Thursday night before a Sunday service.
-All Youth are also welcome, and often lead their peers on Sunday nights!
+Youth are also welcome, often leading their peers on Sunday nights!

-• Handbells: The Chancel Ringers are a committed group that rehearses select Tuesdays during the program year and plays in a wide variety of styles.
+- Handbells: The Chancel Ringers are a committed group that typically rehearses select Tuesdays during the program year and plays in a wide variety of styles.

-• Audiovisual Team: Do you have a gift for technology or photography?
-Our A/V team seeks reliable team players to help with camera operation and slide projection.
-Ask to be connected with Steve Carpenter if you’re interested.
+- Audiovisual Team: Do you have a gift for technology or photography?
+Our A/V team seeks reliable team players to help with sound and camera operation and slide projection.
+Contact coordinator Steve Carpenter if you’re interested.

-• Other Opportunities: Ushers and greeters, the Connections and Safety Teams, sanctuary decorators, and other roles are all part of making Sunday morning happen for our worshipping community!
+- Other Opportunities: Ushers and greeters, Welcome and Safety Teams, sanctuary decorators and other roles are all part of making Sunday morning happen for our worshipping community!

 Hospitality

-• Kitchen Helpers: Have fun in the kitchen with food prep, table setting, serving, and cleaning up after the meal.
-Contact Kitchen & Event Coordinator Julie Bliesner to know what’s coming up to see where you can help!
+- Kitchen Helpers: Have fun in the kitchen with food prep, table setting, serving, and cleaning up after community meals.
+Contact Kitchen & Event Coordinator Julie Bliesner to learn what’s coming up and how you can help!

-• Host Families: Members are encouraged to sign up as hosts to new members.
+- Host Families: Current church members are encouraged to sign up as hosts to new members.
 This involves actively inviting them to church activities, having them over for dinner, and however else host members wish to deepen their relationships to new members and foster their connection to Crossroads.

 Operations

 Because our church campus has so much to offer, it requires a significant amount of upkeep and maintainance.
-Volunteers have a wide selection of opportunities to help in this area—indoors and outdoors:
+Volunteers have a wide selection of opportunities to help in this area—both indoors and outdoors.

-• Safety Team: Volunteers for this team ensure that everyone in our church can be helpe in case of a medical, weather, or other emergency.
-Anyone over 21 can volunteer with training provided and flexible schedules.
+- Safety Team: Volunteers for this team ensure that everyone in our church can be helped in case of a medical, weather, or other emergency.
+Anyone over 21 can volunteer, with training provided and flexible schedules.

 Adults